timothyhull/breadpool-self-eval/docs/index.md

     - **Attention to detail** - for me, "done" means "done correctly," and that means not taking shortcuts, asking questions when something seems wrong, and doing everything I can to preserve the integrity of the sport.
     - **Thorough preparation** - I do not rely on past experience or wishful thinking to be sure I will do a good job at something.
 I accept the responsibility to thoroughly study and practice for my assigned roles, before every single opportunity I have to officiate.
     - **Rules and procedures knowledge and currency** - I keep current with rules and procedures updates so I am ready to take and explain the correct actions for any given situation while applying the appropriate situational discretion and judgment to facilitate safe and fair gameplay.
-    - **Teamwork** - I communicate with my peer NSOs and SOs in ways that demonstrate empathy, understanding inclusiveness, courtesy, support, respect, and validation.
+    - **Teamwork** - I communicate with my peer NSOs and SOs in ways that demonstrate empathy, understanding, inclusiveness, courtesy, support, respect, and validation.

     <figure markdown>
     ![Jam Timer, RCR Adult Regulation Game, December 2023 - Credit: Steven L. Price (StevenLPrice on SmugMug)](images/breadpool_jt_rcr_reg_game_12_2_23.png){ width="400" style="filter: drop-shadow(0 0 0.2rem black)"}